Northwood Hills Homeowners Association ☆ P O Box 800874 ☆ Dallas, TX 75380-0874

 Pepper Square Updates and Community Meeting

-1. POSTPONED!
-TBD at the Dallas Bible Church (15765 Hillcrest Rd., Dallas, TX 75248) This meeting will provide a brief recap of the Pepper Square rezoning proposal and process, but it will primarily focus on organizing ourselves for the June 20th CPC meeting at Dallas City Hall.
+• COMMUNITY MEETING – Thursday, July 18th at 7pm at PTAA (Pioneer Technology & Arts Academy, 15720 Hillcrest Rd, across from the Dallas Bible Church) This meeting will provide a brief recap of the Pepper Square rezoning proposal and process, but it will primarily focus on organizing ourselves for the upcoming CPC meeting at Dallas City Hall.
 If you have strong feelings about the number of apartments proposed for Pepper Square, please attend this meeting.
+PRESENTATION SLIDES CAN BE FOUND HERE

-2. POSTPONED!
-TBD at Dallas City Hall, in the Council Chambers (1500 Marilla Street, Dallas 75201) will be the CPC hearing and vote regarding Pepper Square.
+• CITY PLAN COMMISSION HEARING – Thursday, August 8th at 1pm at Dallas City Hall, in the Council Chambers (1500 Marilla Street, Dallas 75201).
+This would be where the vote on rezoning Pepper Square takes place.
 It’s important that as many residents as possible show up and speak at the hearing.
-There is an option to participate virtually, however; if at all possible, it’s much more impactful to be there in person.

 Now is the time to write the City Plan Commissioners to let them know how you feel about the Pepper Square rezoning application.
 Please reference Zoning Case No. Z212-358.
-You can send just one email, but make sure to include all City Plan Commissions on the “to” line.
-Email addresses can be found here.
-You can also copy the Secretary, Yolanda, whose email address is shown near the top of the page.
+Send the email to the City Secretary, Yolanda, (yolanda.hernandez@dallas.gov) and ask her to forward to all City Plan Commissioners.

 The neighborhood’s concerns can be summarized as: